 8. In-Person Emergency Drills

 Cruise ship safety protocols are constantly changing.
-They are updated and verified to ensure the best possible efficiency in the event of an emergency.
+They are updated and monitored to ensure the best possible efficiency in the event of an emergency.

-Recently, there has been an important change when the cruise lines moved from traditional in-person emergency drills to e-muster drills.
+One of the biggest changes in recent years has been the shift from traditional in-person emergency drills to e-muster drills.

 How do they work?
 E-muster drills allow passengers to complete most of the safety briefing electronically, either through their smartphones or through stateroom TVs.

-After completing the video, you simply go to your muster station to familiarize yourself with the location and confirm your participation (they usually scan your cruise card).
+After completing the video, you go to your muster station to familiarize yourself with the location and confirm your participation (they usually scan your cruise card).
+It’s a much quicker and more convenient process compared to the old-school drills.

 9. Visit the Bridge